Close Menu

 Reducing LDL Cholesterol

-The oil is particularly good at knocking down LDL-or bad-cholesterol, the chief offender in plaque formation inside arteries.
+The health benefits of olive oil is particularly good at knocking down LDL-or bad-cholesterol, the chief offender in plaque formation inside arteries.
 One report in the European Journal of Clinical Nutrition found that trading out saturated fats for olive oil led to LDL drops of nearly 15 percent.
 With less gunk lining the arteries, the odds of heart attack shrink and blood can move more freely through the system.

 Enhancing Vascular Function

 Dig a little deeper and you find that the polyphenols in extra-virgin olive oil actually boost your bodys own nitric oxide levels.
 This messenger smooths out blood vessels and keeps them flexible, a job that affects how your entire circulatory system behaves.
 Trials show that people who regularly drizzle or cook with quality olive oil enjoy stronger endothelial-dependent vasodilation, meaning their blood flows more freely and arteries stay less stiff.
 Over time, these shifts can lower the odds of high blood pressure and plaque build-up, giving the heart extra protection for the long haul.
+For more details

 Weight Management Unveiled: The Fat that Fights Fat